-Finance costs represent the interest expense on bank and other borrowings and lease liabilities.
-The finance costs of the Group decreased from approximately HK\$2.4 million for the year ended 31 December 2022 to approximately HK\$1.9 million for the year ended 31 December 2023 mainly attributable to the aggregate effects of (i) the decrease in interest on bank borrowings and (ii) the decrease in interest on lease liabilities.
+Finance costs represent the interest expense on bank borrowings.
+The finance costs of the Group decreased from approximately HK\$1.9 million for the year ended 31 December 2023 to approximately HK\$1.6 million for the year ended 31 December 2024 mainly attributable to the decrease in bank borrowings.